The HI intensity mapping bispectrum including observational effects

 \subsection{Noise Contributions}

-Unlike galaxy surveys, shot-noise should not be a limiting factor for a radio telescope conducting an \hi IM survey \citep{Battye:2004re, Chang:2007xk}.
+Unlike galaxy surveys, shot noise should not be a limiting factor for a radio telescope conducting a \hi IM survey \citep{Battye:2004re, Chang:2007xk}, a claim which has been supported by simulations \citep{Villaescusa-Navarro:2018vsg,Spinelli:2019smg}.
 Instead, the main source of noise comes from thermal motion of electrons inside the electronics of the instrument which produce Gaussian-like fluctuating currents, with a mean current of zero but a non-zero rms.
 The consequence from this is a component of white-noise contained in the maps.
 From the radiometer equation, the rms of the thermal noise contained in time-ordered data for an instrument with system temperature $T_\text{sys}$, with frequency and time resolution $\delta\nu$ and $\delta t$, will be given by $T_\text{sys}/\sqrt{\delta\nu\,\delta t}$ \citep{Wilson2009}.
 At map level this will create a field of white noise added into the data, with rms $\sigma_\text{N}$.
 In the case of the power spectrum this produces an additive component; $P_\hinospace \rightarrow P_\hinospace + P_\text{N}$ where $P_\text{N} = \sigma_\text{N}^2/V_\text{cell}$.
 However, since the fluctuations in this thermal noise are Gaussian, the thermal noise bispectrum should be zero and introduce no additive component to the modelled \hi IM bispectrum.
 However, statistical fluctuations of the noise do introduce an error contribution to the bispectrum.
 This was investigated and concluded in the context of EoR observations in \citet{Yoshiura:2014ria}.